data2health/contributor-attribution-model/docs/source/index.rst

 Welcome to the Contributor Attribution Model !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 | The **Contributor Attribution Model (CAM) Specification** is a standard developed within the `Center for Data to Health <https://github.com/data2health>`_ (CD2H) `Architecting Attribution <https://github.com/data2health/architecting_attribution>`_ project.
-It provides a **simple and narrowly scoped specification** for representing information about contributions made to research-related artifacts - for example when, why, and how a curator contributed to a gene annotation record.
+It provides a **simple and tightly scoped specification** for representing information about contributions made to research-related artifacts - for example when, why, and how a curator contributed to a gene annotation record.
 | It is intended to be **used as a modular component of broader data models** that support data collection and curation systems, to facilitate reliable and consistent exchange of computable contribution metadata.

 The final CAM Specification will be comprised of the following components: